Sungai Buloh: History

 No clear historical records regarding Sungai Buloh's founding and settlement were available, though railway services had reached Sungai Buloh by the 1890s.

-Many believe that Sungai Buloh got its name from Sungai Buloh river that flows from Strait of Malacca through Kuala Selangor District.
+Many believe that Sungai Buloh got its name from Sungai Buloh river that flows from the Straits of Malacca through Kuala Selangor District.
 A town in Jeram in Kuala Selangor where the estuary of Sungai Buloh begins was also named after the river.

 In 1930, in an isolated valley of Bukit Lagong, Sungai Buloh, a group of Malays, Chinese, Indians, Eurasians and Turks set up a contained community in the wake of the 1926 Leper Enactment Act, which required the segregation and treatment of those with the disease.

 Sungai Buloh was at one point, the second biggest leprosy settlement in the world.
 It was equipped with advanced facilities and remained a research centre for leprosy until today.
 Sungei Buloh was a pioneer project based on the "enlightened policy" of segregating leprosy patients in a self-supporting community following the principles of a garden city.

 In 1935 and 1936, scrip (voucher) was issued specifically for the settlement.

 Sungai Buloh was the site of the Bright Sparklers Firework factory explosion in May 1991 and the subsequent fire.

+The newer Bandar Baru Sungai Buloh was built on portions of the Sungai Buloh reserve forest with the land space of 1,588 hectares at a cost of RM 1 billion.
+It was launched in July 1993.

+Sungai Buloh was also the site of the 2023 Elmina plane crash.
+A Learjet private plane crashed onto a major feeder road leading into the housing project just before landing at Subang Airport nearby; 10 people were killed, including 8 people on the aircraft and 2 on the ground.
+One of the fatalities is Pahang assemblyman Datuk Seri Johari Harun from Pelangai, Bentong.

 Geography

 Location and geographical definition

-Sungai Buloh is located at the northern quarter of the Petaling Region, bordering Damansara, Subang, Kuang and Kepong (across the Selangor-Federal Territory border).
+Sungai Buloh is located at the northern quarter of the Petaling District, bordering Damansara, Subang, Kuang and Kepong (across the Selangor-Federal Territory border).

 Neighbourhoods and residential areas of Sungai Buloh include: